Looking for ideas for what to serve with fish tacos? These 38 BEST side dishes will elevate the flavor of your prized taco entree!

 The dish can stand on its own, but pairing the taco with the right side dishes makes it all the more exciting!

 If you’re curious about what to serve with fish tacos, this recipe guide should solve your dilemma.

-From the famous jalapeño poppers, crisp Caesar salad, to my fave Goat-Cheese Stuffed Cherry Tomatoes, and crispy sweet potato fries…
+From the famous Jalapeño Poppers and crisp Caesar Salad to my fave Goat-Cheese Stuffed Cherry Tomatoes and yummy Watermelon Salad…

 Jalapeño poppers are one of the default side dishes for fish tacos.

-They feature crispy texture and spicy flavor–all thanks to the panko crumbs and paprika spice.
+They feature a crispy texture and spicy flavor–all thanks to the panko crumbs and paprika spice.

 These treats are easy to put together and only require ingredients you probably have in your kitchen.

 Plus, deep frying them isn’t necessary!
 Use an air fryer to save some energy and oil!

 Another fantastic side item for fish tacos is the mango guacamole.